jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

     title: <h3 style="color:#333;font-family:'Bebas Neue Bold'">WHY ZIMMER BIOMET?</h3>
     content: '<p style="font-weight:400">Our brand of preference for being one of the 5 best worldwide among the more than 500 currently marketed.
-Because we know that High-End Implants are a guarantee of excellence, quality and longevity!</p>
+Because we know that High-End Dental Implants are a guarantee of excellence, quality and longevity!</p>

 '
     image: "/img/sections-hexagon-dental-implants.jpg"